 The match started in a swirling Jan Breydel at high intensity, but with few clear-cut chances.
-The first danger came twelve minutes in through Denkey, but the top scorer's shot went wide.
-A number of corner kicks followed for Blue & Black, and one of them let the audience gasp for air: Warleson could not get a solid touch to the ball, as Jutglà deviated the ball with his thigh towards goal, but Ravych saved the day for the visitors clearing the ball spectacularly from the goal line with a back heel.
+The first danger came after twelve minutes through Denkey, but the top marksman's shot went wide.
+Blauw-Zwart then threatened via several corner kicks.
+One of them was close: after Warleson missed, Jutglà deviated the ball with his thigh towards goal, but Ravych was able to clear the ball spectacularly with his heel on the goal line.
 On the half hour, another chance followed through Vanaken, but his volley whizzed over the crossbar.

-True to its well-known style, Cercle played with a lot of intensity and found its way into the game bit by bit, and with ten minutes before the break, the visitors threatened twice: a Popovic header going wide and a shot by Somers over.
+Cercle continued to play soccer in its well known style with a lot of intensity and got better in the match.
+Ten minutes before the break, Cercle threatened twice: a header by Popovic went wide and a shot by Somers went over the goal.
 At the other end, Jutglà seemed to be in a promising position, but the Spaniard could not get past Daland.
 The last danger of the first half came through Skov Olsen, who saw his shot go wide.

-With Union and Anderlecht both in the lead at half time, Club knew the job at hand: get that one point to crown itself champions.
-At the start of the second half, Blauw-Zwart stepped up a gear creating some fine chances.
-Skóraś with the low cross, but both Jutglà and Skov Olsen just couldn't connect with it.
-Straight after, Warleson had two excellent saves on shots by De Cuyper and Vanaken, and moments later, Vetlesen was unable to complete a fine solo as the Norwegian's shot whizzed over.
-On the other side, Denkey hit the side netting, while a Lemaréchal shot sailed over.
+Union and Anderlecht were leading at halftime, so Club knew what it had to do: get at least one point to play champion.
+At the start of the second half, Blauw-Zwart shifted up a gear and created some good chances.
+For example, Skóraś picked out a low cross, but both Jutglà and Skov Olsen just couldn't reach it.
+Immediately after, Warleson had two excellent saves on shots by De Cuyper and Vanaken.
+Moments later, Vetlesen was unable to complete a fine solo: the Norwegian's shot whizzed over the cross.
+On the other side, Denkey hit the side netting, while a shot by Lemaréchal went over goal.

-With Genk suffering defeat at the hands of Union, Cercle also had enough with the one point, so both teams took no more risks in injury time.
-As ref Lardot blew the whistle after seven minutes of injury time, Jan Breydel exploded in joy!
-Club Brugge are Champions yeat again after a great catch-up in the Champions' play-offs!
+As Genk went down to Union, Cercle had enough of a point and so both teams took no more risks in injury time.
+When ref Lardot blew the whistle after seven minutes of injury time, Jan Breydel exploded!
+Club Brugge is champion after a great remonte in the Champions' play-offs!

 Spectators: 29,042 - Jan Breydel Stadium